huangshuo1/gitskills/README.md

 # gitskills
-Creating a new branch is quick and simple.23
+Creating a new branch is quick and simple for us.23